-Infections or paathogens (chronic viruses, gut infections like SIBO, etc. as they either produce histamine or can interfere with methylation which plagues enzymes that process histamine and hormones)
+- Infections or pathogens (chronic viruses, gut infections like SIBO, etc. as they either produce histamine or can interfere with methylation which plagues enzymes that process histamine and hormones)

-What You Can Do About Your Histamine Intolerance
+What You Can Do About You Histamine Intolerance?

 A ketogenic diet may be an option too.
 Learn more about that on this recent podcast with Mike Mutzel, MS. I find most people do well following my Histamine Avoidance Diet but if you’re still struggling you can also keto or at least limiting protein intake and opting for more fat (remember protein contains histidine which converts to histamine).

 Heal your gut.
 Start with a good rotation of probiotics but avoid any that are made via fermentation such as soil based probiotics which are normally great don’t work as well when you have histamine issues.
 These include Garden of Life Primal Defense, Prescript Assist or Megaspore.